 "Then people are so apt to call you up and invite you to dinner.
 It will probably be badly cooked and you'll both have indigestion.
-And then you'll say to each other afterward that if the McGinnisses never invite you to dinner again that will be soon enough-whereas if you hadn't had a telephone you'd be that much better off, as far as the McGinnisses are con-
+And then you'll say to each other afterward that if the McGinnisses never invite you to dinner again that will be soon enough-whereas if you hadn't had a telephone you'd be that much better off, as far as the McGinnisses are concerned."

-Mr. Spriggs examined his nails thought-'The boss told me this man was a prospect," he mused, "A prospect for she loved another or because he persisted in walking right into the living room with his muddy overshoes on.
+Mr. Spriggs examined his nails thoughtfully.
+"The boss told me this man was a prospect," he mused, "A prospect for what?"

 "Or the Bassetts will invite you to a show," continued Mr. Burrup, relentlessly.
-'It's sure to be a stupid show, and you'll probably fight all the way home as to whether she poisoned her husband because
+"It's sure to be a stupid show, and you'll probably fight all the way home as to whether she poisoned her husband because she loved another or because he persisted in walking right into the living room with his muddy overshoes on.